Procedures for Winter Storms Announced by Division of Finance and Administration

 Example: Classes begin late or are dismissed early.
 In this instance, it may be advantageous for the campus work force to prepare the campus, e.g., snow removal, de-icing, etc., for normal business operations without cancelling or dismissing ALL operations.
 If conditions are severe enough to cause all NDSU operations to cease, the next bullet would be exercised:

-- NDSU will be officially closed and will provide an update later on class and business status official communication.
+- NDSU will be officially closed and will provide an update later on class and business status via official communication.

 In this situation, only designated emergency personnel whose responsibilities require they be on duty, and who have been identified by their supervisor as such, would report for work.
+Supervisors are encouraged to review storm procedures with employees who are deemed essential for their operations, even when the campus is officially closed.

 NOTE: Please check the respective Athletics, Fine Arts, Memorial Union, Libraries, and Wallman Wellness Center websites for information concerning their events.
 Also please check with other specific events, as they may be canceled or rescheduled.